Cyphexl/placename-insights/docs/timeline.md

    - a.
 Clustering.
    - b.
 Classification Model Training.
    - c.
 Regression Model Training.

+   ---> Give more details on the Machine Learning model.
+You can choose 2-3 models for clustering, regressiona nd classification at the begining and then compare them.

 3. Visualization of the dataset.
 4. Program the application and make the main tests.
    - a.
 Backend programming - Database & API Implementation.